Death and disability often lead to financial hardship from losing the income of the individual who dies or becomes disabled.

 Debts may still have to be paid somehow

 Just because life insurance proceeds avoid probate doesn’t mean the money won’t eventually be needed to settled debts.

-In general, your debt become the responsibility of your estate following your death.
 If there is a co-signor on any loan and that person is still alive, he or she now owns the debt and must repay it.

 For example, if you co-own your home with a spouse, he or she must continue paying the mortgage after your death.
 With a sufficient life insurance death benefit, the spouse can either pay off the full mortgage or continue making monthly payments.